LETTER FROM OUR CAMP DIRECTOR REGARDING 2020 CAMP SEASON

-As you can read by using the link above, these regulations are challenging.
-Some camp organizations have decided they are unable to accommodate these regulations and have made the difficult decision to not open for the 2020 summer.
-However, the YMCA’s in Massachusetts have worked together to create plans to provide a safe Y Camp experience for children this summer.
+As you can read by using the link above, these regulations are challenging, but the YMCA’s in Massachusetts have worked together to create plans to provide a safe Y Camp experience for children this summer.
 We feel it is vitally important to the growth and development of children who have already lost so much.
 We feel that this summer, camp is needed more than ever.

-With that said, Camp Quirk is going to look and feel much different that it has in the past.
+Y Camp may look different than it has in the past, but children are easily following safety protocols, such as wearing a mask, and having a wonderful time at camp.
 With the safety of our children as our number one priority, the state guidelines have provided us with the direction needed to develop enhanced safety protocols in respect to COVID-19 for the summer of 2020.
 It is with this knowledge that we inform you all of the following changes:

 2020 Camp Quirk Changes in Policies & Procedures

 - 2020 CAMP LOCATION: Camp Quirk will be held at the Quincy YMCA located at 79 Coddington St.

 - NO TRAILBLAZERS, MORNING EXPLORERS or VOYAGERS CAMP: Due to regulations and restrictions we apologize that we are unable to run these two offerings this summer.

 - READ STATE GUIDELINES CAREFULLY: It is expected that all parents and guardians who will be dropping off or picking up have read the Massachusetts guidelines and understand the challenging expectations and requirements that must be put in place in an effort to keep our community and children safe.

 - PATIENCE AND KINDNESS ARE NEEDED: We ask all parents and guardians to work with the Y, specifically the Camping staff, to make this a great summer for our children at Camp.